khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 Historically, buttons have been ordered by importance from left to right.
 This means primary buttons on the left, followed by secondary buttons, and so on.

-Affirmative actions have been positioned to the left and dismissive actions have been positioned to the right.
+By default, affirmative actions are positioned to the left and dismissive actions are positioned to the right.
+Deviate from this default if there's a strong reason.

+In all cases, affirmative actions are positioned to the outer edge of a container.
+This means that on left-aligned buttons the affirmative action is the left-most action, and on right-aligned buttons, the affirmative action is the right-most action.

 An affirmative action is something that takes the users further in their journey (for example, Save or Delete), while a dismissive action takes a user back (for example, Cancel).
 Depending on the context, an affirmative action may be destructive.

 Don’t place a button below another button if there is space to place them side by side.